w3f/polkadot-wiki/kusama-guide/translated_docs/th-TH/maintain-validator.md

 sidebar_label: ผู้ตรวจสอบ (Validator)
 ---

-Validators secure the relay chain by staking DOTs, validating proofs from collators and participating in consensus with other validators.
+Validators secure the Relay Chain by staking DOTs, validating proofs from collators and participating in consensus with other validators.

 These participants will play a crucial role in adding new blocks to the Relay Chain and, by extension, to all parachains.
 This allows parties to complete cross-chain transactions via the Relay Chain.